 Meeting Fran Leibowitz, 2025—photographed by Katharina Poblotzki

-From 2009 to 2012, under the trans-identity of Teaadora Nikolova, they performed more than hundreds of shows across the United States, earning acclaim from Avant-Garde composers like Rhys Chatham, Tony Conrad, Zeljiko McMullenKites, and Acid Mothers TempleIn 2010, they put out their first record as a lathe, featured in the outsider music documentary Vandura Capsule Logbook with Thurston Moore (of Sonic Youth), and played one of their first roles in the Film Rose: "a gender [experimental] film noir.
+Matthew went on their national tour with Casados in 2005.
+Matthew left Illinois in 2008 to live with their father in Massachusetts and shortly after arriving moved to Boston after he went to prison.
+During 2008 to 2012, under the trans-androgynous identity of Teaadora Nikolova, releasing their first song on Myspace in 2008, they performed more than hundreds of shows across the United States, self-releasing their first CD-R in 2009, and their first record as a lathe in 2010, earning acclaim from Avant-Garde composers like Rhys Chatham, Tony Conrad, Zeljiko McMullenKites, and Acid Mothers Temple.
+They were featured in a documentary Vandura Capsule Logbook with Thurston Moore (of Sonic Youth), made their first experimental-performance video art piece (at MICA in 2010), and played one of their first roles in the Film Rose (2011): "a gender [experimental] film noir.
 Inspired by Raymond Chandler and the drag alter-ego of Marcel Duchamp - Rrose Sélavy," the character they played.
-2012 they played the Titwrench feminist music festival in Denver, Colorado.
-In 2013, according to College Music Journal, their first LP, Virgin Forever, was the most-played song on prescient college music radio station WXYC in Chapel Hill, NC
+2012 they played the Titwrench feminist music festival in Denver, Colorado, the Nau Nau Art Magazine Festival, Phoning It In, and South by Southwest (SXSW)After living in Portland, Baltimore, New York City, Austin, Chicago, Boise, and other cities, they eventually returned to Bloomington-Normal, Illinois in 2011, where they began reclaiming the name Matthew—even as, at that time, more people still knew them as Teaadora.

-In 2014, they were featured as part of the Daytrotter Session, released their Blood Gold EP, and the 2014 Mission Creek Music Festival Artist-in-Residence and performed with Juliana Barwick and William Basinski.
+In 2013, according to College Music Journal, their first LP, Virgin Forever, was the most-played song on prescient college music radio station WXYC in Chapel Hill, NCIn 2014, they were featured as part of the Daytrotter Session, released their Blood Gold EP, and the 2014 Mission Creek Music Festival Artist-in-Residence and performed with Juliana Barwick and William Basinski.
 Their music wove together deeply personal, confessional narratives with a slow, resonant folk style.
 Hook and Line Magazine at this time, they hosted an artist series for three years, bringing national artists to their hometown of Bloomington-Normal, Illinois.
-Their music premiered internationally at a Scottish LGBT film festival in a film by Mattie Kennedy in 2015 played at the Wichita Psych Fest, and they took up their second role in a film entitled Present.
-Their first double-sided LP has since sold out, and they have yet to release their latest album, recorded at Flat Black Studios with Luke Tweedy.
+Their music premiered internationally at a Scottish Queer International film festival in a film by Mattie Kennedy in 2015 played at the Wichita Psych Fest, named top performances of year, and they took up their second role in a film entitled Present.
+Their first double-sided LP recorded with Brady Keehn (of Sextile) has since sold out, and they have yet to release their latest album, recorded at Flat Black Studios with Luke Tweedy funded by the Iowa Artists Council.
+Additionally, Teaadora's music was featured in (some defunct) magazines or blogs from this time period such as Obskure Magazine, Beats Per MinuteOimos, Raised by Gypsies, All Our Noise, No Not Yet, Cutty Spot, Disdainful Hipster, The Argus, The Press Citizen, Paste Magazine, Warmer Climes, Portly Adolescence, Everything is Chemical, I Had An Accident, The Milk Carton, Beach Sloth, and The Tape Deck.
 They have performed with No Age, GrimesExplosions in the Sky, Xiu Xiu, Deerhoof, Gang Gang Dance, Washed Out, and The Pains of Being Pure at Heart.

 "This might well be the most intimate, spellbinding and heart-breaking song I’ve stumbled across this year."
-No Fear of Pop, Berlin blog
+No Fear of Pop, Berlin blog (defunct)

 "The album is melancholy at times, playful at others.
 And while the music could be described as minimalist and bleak, her vocals are warm like orchestral strings, and the emotion in her lyrics is dense and layered...
 Nikolova also has a refreshing, child-like approach to very heavy topics, which erases any kind of pretentiousness from the otherworldly approach she has to her music and conversation."
 Little Village Mag